neil-forks/PineSAM-river/docs/about.md

 ## :material-chat-question-outline: Issue Tickets

-Answer questions in issue tickets.
-Share your experience to help others by offering suggestions and solutions in issue tickets.
+Help answer questions in issue tickets.
+Share your experience to help others by offering suggestions and solutions in issues.

 ## :octicons-beaker-16: Test Features